monarch-initiative/mondo-ingest/docs/sources/ordo.md

 * For every orphanet class that is associated with more than a gene, we should check if that gene is associated with a subclass.
 If so, we could have a gap.
 We may want to use the d2g links for gap filling.
 * ORDO d2g relations follow some-some logic rather than OWL's all-some semantics.
 It is important not to import them blindly, see comments.

+The data pipeline that generates the source is implemented in `make`, in this source file: [src/ontology/mondo-ingest.Makefile](https://github.com/monarch-initiative/mondo-ingest/blob/main/src/ontology/mondo-ingest.Makefile).

 You can make issues or ask questions about this source [here](https://github.com/monarch-initiative/mondo-ingest/issues).